SLAP Repair Surgeon

 - Injury to nerves or blood vessels

-If you would like additional information on SLAP repair or to learn more about the arthroscopic treatment for various shoulder conditions, please contact the office of Dr. Okoroha, shoulder arthroscopy surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.
+If you would like additional information on shoulder treatments or to learn more about SLAP repair, please contact the office of Dr. Okoroha, shoulder surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.